Polypants/threejs_tutorial/README.md

 pointLight.castShadow = true;
 ```

-And now which objects should cast shadows, and which objects should receive them
+And now we will set which objects should cast shadows and which objects should receive them.

 ```
 plane.receiveShadow = true;